Inside the gifted classroom

 How are Gifted Students served at ICSAtlanta?

-Students identified as gifted will be served one segment a day via pull out services.
+Students identified as gifted will be served 4 segments a week during P50.

 Students identified as gifted are served through Accelerated (AC) Math in 6th-8th grades.